-The entry fee must be paid with a check for the amount entitled to....., or by a bank transfer to:.....
+The entry fee must be paid by cheque for the amount made out to....., or by a bank transfer to:.....

-- C 6.2 Each entry form is regarded as accepted only when it is acknowledged by the Organizer; the acknowledgement will only be given when the entry fee has been received by the Organizer. - C 6.3 Entry fees include transport to and from hotels, accommodation, all meals and Prize Giving Banquet; for Competitors competition maps are also included. - C 6.4 Cancellation of entries are possible before the final entry date without penalty.
+- C 6.2 Each entry form is regarded as accepted only when it is acknowledged by the Organizer; the acknowledgement will only be given when the entry fee has been received by the Organizer. - C 6.3 Entry fees include transport to and from hotels, accommodation, all meals and Prize Giving banquet; for competitors competition maps are also included. - C 6.4 Entries may be cancelled before the final entry date without penalty.